 Toy Breed Dogs: 70-220 beats/minute

-Normal heart sound will consist of 2 separate beats with a silent interval between them, and a regular rhythm, like a drum.
-If you have any doubt about your pet’s heart or you notice heart rate is not normal, treat this as an emergency.
+Normal heart sounds will consist of 2 separate beats with a silent interval between them, and a regular rhythm, like a drum.
+If you have any doubt about your pet’s heart or you notice their heart rate is not normal, treat this as an emergency.

 You can measure heart rate by locating your cat or dog’s femoral artery on the inner thigh.